Soham-Debnath/Python_lists/README.md

-# This code shows Python List Functions.
+# This code shows Python List Functions with example.